jeffcsauer/arcospy/README.md

 # Updates

 **Updates (will be posted periodically)**:
+- 8/1/2020: Renamed demos to docs for development consistency.
+Added another example notebook demonstrating acquisition and manipulation of pharmacy-level data.
+Planning gathering of additional ARCOS reports.
 - 3/18/2020: Added four new commands for business-level data, as well as updating documentation to reflect additional years now present in the data (up to 2014).
 - 3/1/2020: Re-organized repository for readability.
 Updated testing documents.
 Fixed two small parameter issues with state-level query commands.
 1.0.8 live and stable.
 - 1/22/2020: Carried out PEP8 styling for commands, added help information, and package header.
 Re-published package as 1.0.6 as the package is now considered stable.